ECCC-CCCS/CCCS-data-standards/CCCS-data-standards.md

 1. Why providing the data on ClimateData.ca or the CCCS website provides benefits relative to other existing datasets, or via delivery of the same data by other methods; (*Recommended*)
 1. How the data: (*Mandatory*)
    1. Can be demonstrably applied to support user needs, or;
    1. Requires further processing (e.g. via additional quantitative analysis or as use as input into an impacts model ).
 If further processing is required, a description of the full processing workflow must be provided, along with a demonstration that this workflow is (or could in the near future) be feasible to undertake by all identified user groups.
+1. should not be applied (e.g. potential user needs for which the data was not intended)
 1. A specific case study/example that demonstrates how users have already used, or would use, the data. (*Recommended*)

 ### Scientific Integrity
 The data must be associated with documentation that:
 1. Provides scientific justification of methods used to develop the data.
 It must include at a minimum: (*Mandatory*)
-   1. A comparison of the methods against other contemporary/similar methods and approaches
+   1. A qualitative review of the methods compared to other contemporary/similar methods and approaches
    1. An assessment of the methods against fundamental scientific theory and understanding;
-   1. An objective critique of the strengths and weaknesses of the methods;
+   1. An objective critique of methods strengths and weaknesses;
-   1. An objective comparison to any/all similar methods/datasets.
 1. Provides quantitative assessment of the resulting data.
 This must include:  (*Mandatory*)
-   1. For historical observations:
+   1. For data based on historical observations:
-      1. Wherever possible, comparisons to independent observations or models to indicate measures of bias, particularly relative to the maximum bias that would be acceptable to users;
+      1. Wherever possible and feasible, comparisons to independent observations or models to indicate measures of bias, particularly relative to the maximum bias that would be acceptable to users;
       1. Quantification of key data statistics, including (but not limited to) measures of averages, ranges, outliers, trends, and missing data;
    1. For future projections:  (*Mandatory*)
       1. Wherever possible, assessment of future values for realistic trends, ranges, and statistics;
       1. Comparison to any similar (‘apples-to-apples’) datasets;
-1. Identifies an expert who is able to assist CCCS Support Desk with responses to data/methods queries, and/or train CCCS staff to a level that allows CCCS to confidently respond to these queries;
+1. Describes an agreement for data developers to provide as-needed support and/or training for CCCS Support Desk staff in responding to data/methods queries;
 1. Identifies one or more reviewers who could review, or already have reviewed, the data for scientific integrity. (*Recommended*)

 ### Availability and Licensing